Quarkus Neo4j

 trust-system-ca-signed-certificates

-The file of the certificate to use.
+the file of the certificate to use

 Environment variable: QUARKUS_NEO4J_TRUST_SETTINGS_CERT_FILE